ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Observations during the occultation

 Ca triplet lines (CaII 8498.02, 8542.13 and 8662.14\AA) in the stellar photosphere are significantly broader than other lines, so the wings of the absorption that likely originate in the stellar photosphere are more straightforward to identify.
 This makes it possible to look closer into the kinematic structure of the emission.
 The photospheric absorption is noticeably deeper than what is suggested by the low-metallicity template (Figure \ref{pic:metals}), therefore we try the high-metallicity BOSZ template which represents absorption wings much better, as shown in Figure \ref{pic:calcium}.
-Subtracting this template, we find that calcium emission potentially has a much broader kinematic structure than just the obvious emission line peak.
-The exact shape is very sensitive to the subtracted template, but it can range from double-peaked (CaII 8498.02\AA) to red-winged (CaII 8662.14\AA).
-The latter profile is very similar to the kinematic structure of Na I D, further reinforcing the idea that metal emission and Na D absorption originate in the same material.
+Applying a $\sigma_v=15$ km s$^{-1}$ rotational broadening to the template and subtracting it, we find that calcium emission potentially has a much broader kinematic structure than just the obvious emission line peak.
+The exact shape can range from double-peaked (CaII 8498.02\AA) to red-winged (CaII 8662.14\AA).
+The latter profile is narrower than but reminiscent of the kinematic structure of Na I D, further reinforcing the idea that metal emission and Na D absorption originate in the same material.
+The template-subtracted emission is sensitive to the exact template chosen, so the double-peaked Ca finding remains speculative.